23Zero Breezeway Rooftop Tent: 2-Year Review

 23Zero Breezeway 62 Frayed/Worn Tent Straps

-Everything still functions as it should, and the inside still looks as good as it did the first day when we opened it up!
+Everything still functions as it should, and the inside still looks as good as it did the first day we opened it!

-The outside bag has faded slightly (this lives on the truck as my daily), but nothing that affects the body of the tent.
-I have had to singe the straps from time to time to keep them from fraying, but the maintenance on the tent has been very minimal!
+The outside bag has faded slightly (this lives on the truck as I do daily), but nothing affects the tent’s body.
+I have had to singe the straps occasionally to keep them from fraying, but the tent’s maintenance has been minimal!

 Final Thoughts